 If you are a victim or witness for the prosecution, witness services will be available before, during and after the trial to make sure that you are well informed and supported.

 The aim of witness services is to help prosecution witnesses, and their families and friends, to deal with the experience of going to court and giving evidence.
 There are two types of witness service available:

 - one for adult witnesses, run by Victim Support NI (the Witness Service)

-- one for witnesses under the age of 18 (the Young Witness Service), run by the National Society for the Prevention of Cruelty to Children (NSPCC)
+- one for witnesses under the age of 18 (the Young Witness Service), run by the NSPCC

 Both witness services normally phone or write to witnesses before the court hearing to offer their services if you have given consent for your details to be passed on.
 Trained volunteers and staff from the services provide a free and confidential service including:

 - providing information on court procedures

 - going with you to the court and letting you look around the courtroom before you are called as a witness

 - providing a quiet place for you to wait before and during the hearing